Takeaways from Michigan’s loss against UNC

 Michigan has been very reliant on Brooks and Dickinson to create offense and get a bucket when others are struggling, but when they both aren’t playing great, this offense looks ugly.

 They weren’t the only ones to blame for Michigan’s offensive struggles.
-As Scotty White mentioned in his quick recap, DeVante Jones and Brandon Johns Jr. struggled to score and you can never expect to win when you have seven more turnovers then the other team.
+As Scotty White mentioned in his recap, DeVante’ Jones and Brandon Johns Jr. struggled to score, and you can never expect to win when you have seven more turnovers then the other team.

-This loss made it painfully clear that Michigan needs a reliable third scorer, as they’ve counted on Brooks and Dickinson way too much in tight situations.
+This loss made it painfully clear Michigan needs a reliable third scorer; it has counted on Brooks and Dickinson way too much in tight situations.

 If the Wolverines don’t fix their offensive woes and cut that turnover margin down, Michigan could be in for a long year.